ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 | Compilation aborted due to errors.
 ```

-A command-line argument was added with `-f` or `--file` argument name to load module-level declarations within a file. `/file <FILENAME` command can also be used for this purpose, from within the shell.
+Module-level declarations within a file can be loaded using the `-f` or `--file` command-line arguments. `/file <FILENAME` command can also be used for this purpose, from within the shell.
 Note that `--force-debug` will now have only a long option; `-f` short option is now used to open the file.

 ```bash
 $ bal shell -f my_file.bal